cisco/libacvp/README.md

 #### Other build options
 More info about all available configure options can be found by using ./configure --help.
 Some important ones include:
---enable-offline : Will link to all dependencies statically and remove the libcurl dependency.
-See "How to test offline" for more details.
-NOTE: Support for statically linking OpenSSL 3.X is not supported at this time.
-OpenSSL does not support static linking of the FIPS provider.
-Support for statically linking other dependencies will be added.
+--enable-offline : Removes the Curl dependency and builds a version of libacvp that can only work offline.
+In current versions of libacvp, this does not affect if libraries are linked statically or dynamically.
 --disable-kdf : Will disable kdf registration and processing in the application, in cases where the given crypto implementation does not support it (E.g. all OpenSSL prior to 3.0) --disable-lib-check : This will disable autoconf's attempts to automatically detect prerequisite libraries before building libacvp.
-This may be useful in some edge cases where the libraries exist but autoconf cannot detect them; however, it will give more cryptic error messages in the make stage if there are issues
+This may be useful in some edge cases where the libraries exist but autoconf cannot detect them; however, it will give more cryptic error messages in the make stage if there are issues --enable-force-static-linking : This will force a build of acvp_app to attempt to link to every dependency library, including libc, statically.

+Libacvp will attempt to link a shared library for a given dependency if it exists, and will use a static library if a shared one is not found.
+Statically linking the OpenSSL FIPS provider is not supported at this time as OpenSSL does not support static building of the FIPS provider.

 #### Cross Compiling
 Requires options --build and --host.